OWASP/wstg/document/6-Appendix/F-Leveraging_Dev_Tools.md

 7. Via the triple line 'hamburger' (or 'pancake') menu in Mozilla Firefox then selecting `Web Developer` and then `Toggle Tools`.
 8. Via the gear icon settings menu in Edge/IE then selecting `Developer Tools`.

+> NOTE: The majority of the instructions below assume that Dev Tools is already open or active.

 ## Capabilities

 | Functionality         | Chrome* | Firefox | Edge/IE | Safari |